Fascinating Buckingham Palace facts

 The palace has a long and colorful history - it wouldn't be British without one.
 So, without further ado, here are some fascinating facts about Buckingham Palace you may not have known.

-With The London Pass®, you can explore big-name landmarks, local hotspots and epic tours, all on one pass, all for one price - and enjoy savings of up to 50%, compared to buying individual attraction tickets.
+With The London sightseeing Pass®, you can explore big-name landmarks, local hotspots and epic tours, all on one pass, all for one price - and enjoy savings of up to 50%, compared to buying individual tickets to London attractions

 ✈️ Buy The London Pass® ✈️